BananaAccounting/General/TutorialApps/README.md

 ![search_tutorial_template](https://raw.githubusercontent.com/BananaAccounting/General/master/TutorialApps/images/search_tutorial_templates.png)

 ### Tutorial as an embedded BananaApp
-BananaApps can be embedded in the accounting file.
+Extensions can be embedded in the accounting file.
 Embedded script run only for the specific file, but don't need to be installed.
 A  tutorial is a  Banana accounting file that includes many BananaApps that show how to construct the BananaApp and let  experiment by changing the code.

-### Use the JavaScript Tutorial BananaApp:
+### Use the JavaScript Tutorial Extensions:
 1. Start Banana Accounting
 2. Open the ac2 tutorial file
 3. Move to the table **Documents**